 Born and raised in Chicago, Dr. Steven Migalski attended Holy Cross High School in the 1980s before graduating from Loyola University with a Bachelor of Science degree in 1990.
-The grandson of immigrants from Italy and Poland, he feels a strong connection to the rich cultural diversity of the city, and he has been a resident of the Andersonville community for nearly 20 years.
-Dr. Migalski studied clinical psychology at Auburn University in Alabama and earned his Doctor of Psychology (Psy.D.) at the Illinois School of Professional Psychology after completing his residency at Northwestern University’s Division of Counseling and Psychological Services in Evanston, Illinois.
-He served as Director of Psychology for several years at The Josselyn Center, and is in his 12th academic year on the faculty in the Department of Psychology at Adler University where he teaches psychological assessment, psychotherapy, research methods, and child/adolescent psychology.
+The grandson of immigrants from Italy and Poland, he feels a strong connection to the rich cultural diversity of the city, and he has been a resident of Andersonville and Edgewater for 25 years.
+Dr. Migalski studied clinical psychology at Auburn University, AL and earned his Doctor of Psychology (Psy.D.) at the Illinois School of Professional Psychology after completing his residency at Northwestern University’s Division of Counseling and Psychological Services in Evanston, IL.
+He served as Director of Psychology for several years at The Josselyn Center, and is in his 14th academic year on the faculty in the Department of Psychology at Adler University where he teaches psychological assessment, psychotherapy, research methods, and child/adolescent psychology.

-He has been a frequent mental health contributor to “The Afternoon Shift” on WBEZ, Chicago’s NPR affiliate, and was recently invited to present Psychiatric Grand Rounds on the DSM-5 at NYU/Post-Graduate Medical School, Columbia Presbyterian Medical Center, and the University of Tennessee Health Science Center in Memphis.
-In his free time, he enjoys biking the lakefront path, volleyball, cooking, spending time with his family and friends, and loves to explore the nooks and crannies of Chicago’s neighborhoods.
+He has been a frequent mental health contributor to “The Afternoon Shift” on WBEZ, Chicago’s NPR affiliate, and has presented on the DSM-5 at NYU/Post-Graduate Medical School, Columbia Presbyterian Medical Center in NYC, and the University of Tennessee Health Science Center in Memphis.
+Recently, he was keynote speaker at the National Conference of the Collaborative Family Healthcare Association in Charlotte, NC.
+In his free time, he enjoys biking the lakefront path, travel, cooking, and exploring Chicago’s neighborhoods.

 Dr. Bozza is a graduate of the doctoral program in clinical psychology at Adler University — and a post-doctoral fellow at Andersonville Behavioral Health where he has been a staff therapist for several years.
 Gregory earned his B.A. in psychology from Saint Leo University, and then earned an M.A. in counseling psychology from the Adler University.
 Gregory has engaged in many philanthropic endeavors during both his professional and personal lives, and has worked in a variety of clinical settings with diverse populations including children/adolescents, in a therapeutic day-school, in forensic and acute inpatient settings, in primary care settings and with patients experiencing developmental delays.
 Gregory subscribes to an integrative approach to treatment with an emphasis on contemporary psychodynamics and object relations.
 His clinical interests include psychological assessment, personality disorders, mood disturbances, and trauma.
 In his free time, Gregory is a musician and enjoys both listening to and creating music.